|

 provides not only the legislative history and the judicial and administrative

+interpretation, but also the judicial decisions.
 Last but not least, the government ought to maintain consistency in the

 policy of legal information storage, dissemination, and sharing.
 The